-- The length of the pandemic and required lockdowns. - Voluntary social distancing, which affects consumer spending. - The ability of displaced workers to secure employment, possibly in different sectors. - The long-term impact of firm closures and unemployed workers leaving the workforce, compounding the ability of the economy to recover. - The impact of changes to strengthen workplace safety-such as staggered work shifts, enhanced hygiene and cleaning between shifts, new workplace practices relating to proximity of personnel on production lines-which incur business costs. - Global supply chain reconfigurations that affect productivity as companies try to enhance their resilience to supply disruptions. - The extent of cross-border spillovers from weaker external demand as well as funding shortfalls. - A resolution of the current disconnect between rising asset values, as reflected in market indices, and forecasts of a synchronized downturn in global economic activity.
+- The ability of displaced workers to secure employment, possibly in different sectors. - The long-term impact of firm closures and unemployed workers leaving the workforce, compounding the ability of the economy to recover. - The impact of changes to strengthen workplace safety-such as staggered work shifts, enhanced hygiene and cleaning between shifts, new workplace practices relating to proximity of personnel on production lines-which incur business costs. - Global supply chain reconfigurations that affect productivity as companies try to enhance their resilience to supply disruptions. - The extent of cross-border spillovers from weaker external demand as well as funding shortfalls. - A resolution of the current disconnect between rising asset values, as reflected in market indices, and forecasts of a synchronized downturn in global economic activity.

-Advanced economies as a group were forecast to experience an economic contraction in 2020 of 8.0% of GDP, with the U.S. economy also projected by the IMF to decline by 8.0%, about four times the rate of decline experienced in 2009 during the financial crisis, as indicated in Figure 5.
-The rate of economic growth in the Euro area was projected to decline by 10.2% of GDP.
+The IMF also forecasted that advanced economies as a group could experience an economic contraction in 2020 of 8.0% of GDP, with the U.S. economy also projected to decline by 8.0%, about four times the rate of decline experienced in 2009 during the financial crisis, as indicated in Figure 6.
+The rate of economic growth in the Euro area GDP was projected to decline by 10.2%.
 Most developing and emerging economies were projected to experience a decline in the rate of economic growth of 3.0%, reflecting tightening global financial conditions and falling global trade and commodity prices.
 In contrast, China, and Indonesia were projected to experience small, but positive rates of economic growth in 2020, while India's rate of growth was projected to decline by 4.5%.
-The IMF also argued that recovery of the global economy could be weaker than projected as a result of lingering uncertainty about possible contagion, lack of confidence, and permanent closure of businesses and shifts in the behavior of firms and households.62
+The IMF also argued that recovery of the global economy could be weaker than projected as a result of lingering uncertainty about possible contagion, lack of confidence, and permanent closure of businesses and shifts in the behavior of firms and households.
+98